A sophisticated worldview. Strong relationships. Real-world experiences. Outstanding teaching.

-The School of Management at Bucknell University offers innovative professional education in the context of one of the nation's leading liberal arts universities.
+The Kenneth W. Freeman College of Management at Bucknell University offers innovative professional education in the context of one of the nation's leading liberal arts universities.
 A Bucknell education, combining technical skills and deep intellectual exploration, is preparation for thoughtful and capable leaders.

 We are all scholars here.
 We have a duty to our profession, our society, and our students to engage in scholarship as a life-long search for new answers to intellectually vital questions.
 By our example as scholars, we teach our students the importance of an abiding curiosity and thirst for knowledge.